arnon4/vault-poc/README.md

 # Verify the secret is readable:
 k exec $(k get po | grep webapp | cut -d' ' -f1) -- env | grep DB
 ```

+## Additional

+By default, Vault does not expose a UI.
+The recommended way to get one is on a requirement basis:
+`kubectl port-forward vault-0 8200:8200`.

+Vault in dev mode does not have persistency, however in standalone mode it does.
+See [docs](https://developer.hashicorp.com/vault/docs/platform/k8s/helm/run#standalone-mode).